West Australian Symphony Orchestra

 The West Australian Symphony Orchestra (WASO) is an Australian symphony orchestra based in Perth, Western Australia.
-Its principal concert venue is the Perth Concert Hall.
-WASO also gives concerts at the Mandurah Performing Arts Centre.
+Its principal concert venue was the Perth Concert Hall until the venue was closed for renovations in 2024.
+WASO now performs in various venues including Winthrop Hall, Heath Ledger Theatre, Studio Underground, His Majesty's Theatre, Government House Ballroom and Riverside Theatre.
 As of March 2012, WASO has a roster of 79 full-time musicians and presents over 170 performances a year throughout the state.
 The orchestra has an affiliated WASO chorus.

 History

 In the winter of 1921, weekly concerts by a Perth Symphony Orchestra, conducted by Harold Betteridge and led by Lionel Hart, were advertised in the local newspaper, but the life of this group was brief.
 In 1928, many professional musicians who had supported the silent movies found themselves out of work, and – under the direction of Harold Newton – formed the Perth Symphony Orchestra.
 The first performance by this group of professional players was given in the Hoyts Regent Theatre (formerly known as Queen's Hall) on 16 September 1928.
 By 1930, the orchestra not only gave concerts in the Queen's Hall but also presented ten subscription concerts in the Perth Town Hall.
 Many of these concerts were broadcast over the radio station 6WF.

-In 1932, the Australian Broadcasting Commission (ABC) was formed (which eventually became the Australian Broadcasting Corporation), and part of its charter was to establish broadcast orchestras in each state.
+In 1932, the Australian Broadcasting Commission (ABC) was formed, and part of its charter was to establish broadcast orchestras in each state.
 In Western Australia, it formed the Western Studio Orchestra of fifteen players, conducted by Nelson Burton.
 The Perth Symphony Orchestra, conducted by George Reid, was giving regular concerts in His Majesty's Theatre.

 In 1936, the ABC introduced Celebrity Subscription Concerts, and artists and conductors – many from overseas – were engaged.
 The concerts were performed initially in His Majesty's Theatre and then later in the Capitol Theatre and Winthrop Hall at the University of Western Australia.
 The Western Studio Orchestra became the Perth Concert orchestra, and this orchestra was later augmented for the celebrity concerts and became known as the ABC (Perth) Symphony Orchestra.
 By 1937, the letters "ABC" had been dropped from the title and the orchestra once again became known as the Perth Symphony Orchestra.